cfeher/FearKit/README.md

 #FearKit
-A framework with useful iOS stuff
+A framework with useful iOS stuff I found myself always having to re-implement on different projects

 ##Installation
 ### Carthage